grantpauker/hpc-scripts/README.md

-# pushorca
+# hpc-scripts
-use pushbullet to notify your phone about orca tasks on the irvine hpc cluster
+a collection of scripts i've made for my brother for use on the irvine hpc cluster